-(all ps < 0.001).
-Figure 3 shows the ratings for each IOs grouped according to their level of the IOs' contour and IOs' surface texture variables (as IOs' size had no significant effect on any of the dimensions these data have been collapsed).
+Figure 3.
+Experiment 2.
+Average score for IOs grouped according to their level of the IOs' contour and IOs' surface texture variables (as IOs' size had no effect on any of the dimensions these data have been collapsed).
+Bars represent standard errors.